If statements with Custom Page Data

 Show by default:

-This will show the content inside the r:if
+This will show the content inside the r:if statement as long as the

 Custom Page Data Attribute does